8 Best Dust Collectors for a Small Shop 2024 – Top Picks & Reviews

 3. Festool CT 26 HEPA Dust Extractor – Premium Choice

 The 11 ½-foot hose is flexible and minimizes shock hazards.
 Because it is anti-static, you don’t have to worry about static cling either.
 The hose garage feature allows for significant amounts of storage and transportation ease.
-The large wheels and low center of gravity make moving this collector around very easy.
+The large wheels and low center of gravity make moving this collector very easy.
 It is very ergonomically designed.
-It uses a HEPA filter as well, which means it does a better job filtering than some other options on the market.
+It uses a HEPA filter as well, which means it does a better job of filtering than some other extractors on the market.

 This dust collector has all the features you need and probably some you don’t.
 If you have the money to spend, this is a great option.